telerik/fiddler-everywhere-docs/get-started/installation-procedure.md

     https://*.amazonaws.com/
 ```

 >tip Fiddler Everywhere version 1.1.0 and above supports predefined OS proxy settings (for direct internet access).
-If your system is accessing the internet via a predefined proxy, make sure you have the latest version of Fiddler Everywhere.
+If your system is accessing the internet through a predefined proxy, make sure you have the latest version of Fiddler Everywhere.

 ## Install Fiddler Everywhere